BIMSBbioinfo/netSmooth/readme.md

 The smoothing method is suitable for other gene-based omics data sets such as proteomics, copy-number variation, etc.

 The algorithm uses a network-diffusion based approach which takes in a network (such as PPI network) and gene-expression matrix.
 The gene expression values in the matrix are smoothed using the interaction information in the network.
-The parameter of the network-smoothing are optimized using a robust clustering approach.
+The network-smoothing parameter is optimized using a robust clustering approach.

 ### Installation